-From the bottom to the top, every role within a corporation comes with distinct definitions, responsibilities and duties.
-Each role was designed to manage a specific purpose within the organization.
+From the bottom to the top, every role within a corporation board chair comes with distinct definitions, responsibilities and duties.
+Each role of a board of directors was designed to manage a specific purpose within the organization.

-Duties and responsibilities need to be clearly defined.
-The organization's bylaws typically outline the duties for the board, board chair, corporate secretary, general counsel and committees.
+Board roles and responsibilities need to be clearly defined.
+The organization's bylaws typically outline, duties for the board, board chair, corporate secretary, general counsel and committees.
 The duties and responsibilities for C-suite level executives and senior-level managers are usually outlined within the written job description for the role.

-Clear communication and expectations for transparency are prime factors in effective collaboration within every role of a corporation.
+Clear communication and expectations for transparency are prime factors in effective collaboration within every role of a corporation — oftentimes made easier with board management software.
 In a perfect corporate world, there shouldn't be any gaps or overlaps.
 Each organization does well to customize the roles according to their needs.
 Well-defined role definitions and responsibilities are a good way to keep everyone in their own lanes.

 Roles need to be evaluated periodically, especially during times of drastic change or growth, so that the overall design continues to meet the needs of the organization.
 Boards should allow for some flexibility as the corporation's needs change.
 Corporations get maximum results when everybody works together, from the entry-level employees to the C-suite executives and the board of directors.